 Gold Rush Cariboo Corp.
 Announces Upsize to Non-Brokered Private Placement of Special Warrants

-Toronto, March 3, 2021 - Gold Rush Cariboo Corp.
-(TSXV: GDBO) (OTC: SGRWF) ("Gold Rush" or the "Company") is pleased to announce that further to its press release of February 9, 2021, the Company has increased the size of its private placement offering (the "Offering") to gross proceeds of up to $1,150,000 through the issuance of up to 76,666,666 special warrants (the "Special Warrants") at a price of $0.015 per Special Warrant (the "Purchase Price").
+Toronto, March 8, 2021 - Gold Rush Cariboo Corp.
+(TSXV: GDBO) (OTC: SGRWF) ("Gold Rush" or the "Company") is pleased to announce that further to its press releases of February 9, 2021 and March 3, 2021, the Company confirms that it has increased the size of its private placement offering (the "Offering") to gross proceed of up to $1,150,000 through the issuance of up to 76,666,666 special warrants (the "Special Warrants") at a price of $0.015 per Special Warrant (the "Purchase Price").
 Prior to the conversion of the Special Warrants, the Company will complete a consolidation (the "Consolidation") of the outstanding common shares (each, a "Common Share") in the capital of the Company on the basis of 15 pre-Consolidation Common Shares for 1 post-Consolidation Common Share.

 The Special Warrants shall be automatically exchanged for Units upon satisfaction of the following conditions (collectively the "Exercise Conditions"):